Edcarpenter2022/Project-Sunfish/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;After the completion of our first successful dive, we identified some small issues and somethings that needed to be fixed.
 There was a small leak in the main enclosure, during the dive the enclosure took on about 2 tablespoons of water, and one of the main steering thrusters on the front side was non-operational.
 After further inspection of the non-operational thruster, it appeared that while in storage, there was stagnant water inside the thruster itself on the brushless motor and corroded part of the thrusters battery housing, which caused the motor to then grind on itself and cause damage to the thruster itself.
-The solution was simple, the non-operational thruster was then moved from the primary steering position, to one of the "extra" slots alvailabe on the top side, used for surfacing the drone, this slot was available and did not affect any operation of the drone due to this being part of the optional "heavy thruster configuration" that was purchased, which added an extra 2 thrusters to the surfacing (or top side) portion of the drone.
+The solution was simple, the non-operational thruster was then moved from the primary steering position, to one of the "extra" slots available on the top side, used for surfacing the drone, this slot was available and did not affect any operation of the drone due to this being part of the optional "heavy thruster configuration" that was purchased, which added an extra 2 thrusters to the surfacing (or top side) portion of the drone.
 Once swapped the next challenge was identifying and fixing the leak.

 &nbsp;&nbsp;&nbsp;&nbsp;Each enclosure housing has three separate parts to it, 2 end caps, which split open to 2 different parts each, and the acrylic tube itself.
 So, taking apart each component of the housings, each o-ring was replaced and a fresh coat of silicon waterproofing grease was applied.
 After putting the enclosure back together a pressure test was conducted.(See "Conducting a Pressure Test") Once reached 15mm/hg, it needs to sit for 10 minutes, if the pressure drops below 14mm/hg in that 10 minutes the pressure test is considered a failure and is not safe to put in the water.
 The sub continually failed these pressure tests, it was pointed out that it might be the enclosure itself, so we swapped the factory 12" acrylic enclosure tube with a 18" acrylic enclosure, nicknamed "Extendo-Tubo".
 Once replacing the tube, the leak slowed, but it was still failing the pressure tests.
 To be through, before ordering all new components,  I removed each of the plugs on the back of the enclosure, these seating screws have the wires leading to each of the thrusters as well as the lights and the battery enclosure, protruding from the back, in order to unseat these screws, you have to remove the thrusters from their mounted position.
 After removing the enclosure bolts, you will see a small o-ring on the inside face of the bolt, all 18 of the o-rings were pulled, replaced and re-greased.
 They were then screwed back in and torqued by hand to the correct positions.
 The same was done for the smaller cap screws that are used to hold the 2 different parts of the end caps together.
 After replacing and torquing them down with a Allen key by hand, Another pressure test was conducted, this test passed and we were ready for our second successful dive (see "Prepping For a Dive").